elmar-hinz/Learn.GettingAndCleaningData.Project/README.md

 Jorge L. Reyes-Ortiz, Alessandro Ghio, Luca Oneto, Davide Anguita.
 November 2012.

+## Checklist to Assist Reviewers

+1. Has the student submitted a tidy data set?
+    1. wide or long?
+    2. measurs to columns
+    3. observations to rows
+2. Did the student submit a Github repo with the required scripts?
+3. Was code book submitted to GitHub?
+    1. modifies and updates the codebooks available to you
+    2. variables and summaries you calculated
+    3. along with units, and any other relevant information
+4. README
+    1. Explains what the analysis files did.

 ## Given Project Instructions

 Note: This text is slightly modified to improve readability.